nathanielrmay/American-Football-Game/docs/technical/architecture.md

     -   **Scope**: Configurations can be applied globally (`world`), to a specific `league`, or to a `country`, allowing for regional differences in generated talent.
     -   **Time**: Each configuration has a `start_year` and optional `end_year`, enabling the types of players generated to evolve as the game progresses through different eras.
     -   **Frequency**: A `spawn_weight` attribute determines the relative probability of an archetype appearing, making it possible to have rare or common types of players.

+In practice, the system would use a `generation_config` to determine *that* it should generate a 'Pocket Passer QB' for a specific league, then use the `archetype` and `archetype_attribute` tables to find the baseline stats (e.g., `throwing_accuracy` = 85), and finally apply randomization to create a unique player.